Michaelangel007/nanofont3x4/README.md

 * r
 * s
 * x
+* z

-Here are the 16 permutations:
+Here are the 16 permutations of a 2x2 font:

     .. not usable = space
     ..